mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 On or before Day −4 you and your caregiver will come to MSKCC's Interventional Radiology department at main campus to have a central venous catheter inserted into the wall of your chest.

 #### What is a Central Venous Catheter?
 Why Do I Need One?
 A central venous catheter is a tube inserted into a large vein near your collarbone.
-On the outside of your body the catheter divides into 2 or 3 smaller tubes called "lumens".
+On the outside of your body the catheter divides into 2 or 3 smaller tubes called "lumens."

 A central venous catheter allows your healthcare team to give you medicine, fluids, electrolytes, blood transfusions and chemotherapy without the need to stick you repeatedly with a needle.
 Having a catheter will make your treatment much more comfortable.